WPC-Systems-Ltd/WPC_Python_driver_release/Examples/Console/AIO/README.md

 ### Hardware Requirement

-In order to run this example, you should have one of WPC-USB-DAQ-F1-AOD which contain AI and AO components.
+In order to run this example, you should get one of WPC-USB-DAQ-F1-AOD which contain AI and AO function.

 Then, we take `WPC-USB-DAQ-F1-AOD` for example.